Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 • having a direct effect on the bone marrow.

-With a deficiency of the aromatase enzyme, osteoporosis develops, as the content of estradiol decreases.
-Estradiol is also required to close the areas of epiphysial growth.
+With a deficiency of the aromatase enzyme, osteoporosis develops as the content of estradiol decreases.
+Estradiol is also necessary for the closure of epiphyseal growth zones.

-Recently, there have been data on the effect of testosterone on metabolism:
+Recently, data have emerged regarding the effect of testosterone on metabolism:

-• increases insulin sensitivity and, accordingly, glucose tolerance, stimulates mitochondrial genes for oxidative phosphorylation;
+• increases sensitivity to insulin and, accordingly, glucose tolerance, stimulates mitochondrial oxidative phosphorylation genes;

-• increases the expression of regulatory enzymes of glycolysis and glucose transporter GLUT4;
+• increases the expression of regulatory enzymes of glycolysis and the glucose transporter GLUT4;

-• the effect of testosterone on lipids is manifested after the end of puberty: the concentration of high-density lipoproteins decreases, and triglycerides and low-density lipoproteins - increases;
+• the effect of testosterone on lipids appears after puberty: the concentration of high-density lipoproteins decreases, and the concentration of triglycerides and low-density lipoproteins increases;

-Testosterone has a vasodilating effect, and it is endothelially independent, exerting a direct effect on vascular smooth muscle.
-Estradiol also has a vasodilating effect through nitric oxide (II).
+Testosterone has a vasodilatory effect, and it is endothelial-independent, having a direct effect on vascular smooth muscle.
+Estradiol also has a vasodilatory effect, which is realized through nitric oxide (II).

-Testosterone has an important psychotropic effect on the brain, increasing mood (drive), motivation, aggressiveness and libido.
-It also affects cognitive functions, in particular, improves spatial orientation and mathematical ability.
+Testosterone has important psychotropic effects on the brain, increasing mood (drive), motivation, aggressiveness and libido.
+It also affects cognitive functions, in particular improves spatial orientation and mathematical abilities.
 However, testosterone levels are negatively correlated with ease of verbal function.

 Biological effects of testosterone and dihydrotestosterone